The Role of Utility Poles in Power Transmission & Distribution

 • Engineered to withstand humidity, heat, hurricanes, salty air, and other intense weather

-• Strong yet lightweight, reducing installation and transport challenges
+• Strong yet lightweight, reducing installation and transport challenges and costs

 • Resistant to corrosion, rust, and termite damage